front door

 It is Beltane Eve 1933, and last night the Crotona Fellowship met.
 It was an exciting meeting, more powerful than ever as the group continues to bond together.
 The old girl knew that her experiences with her study group were improving her abilities in the Crotona Fellowship rites and in guided meditations, but she allowed herself a small pang of regret during the discussion and general merry-making afterwards.
 Tonight, however, six people meet together at her house and the time for regret is long past.
 The drawing room is again cleared of furniture and the rite is about to begin.

-Four people in robes stand against the four walls: blue opposite green, gold opposite silver, with the young man in a white robe kneeling in the corner between green and gold, and the young woman, similarly clad, kneeling in the centre.
-Lacking stage theatrics, and most certainly a dragon, they will use the most powerful magical tools available – their minds – with two exceptions.
-For the transformation there is a chalice in front of the young man, and behind him is an unlit candle, with matches to hand.
-As the rite begins, the earth is sick and the others in coloured robes advise the King, in gold.
+Four people in coloured robes stand against the four walls, with the clairvoyant in one corner and the young man in a white robe kneeling, back to the centre, facing her.
+The young woman, similarly clad, kneels in the centre, facing them.
+Lacking their theatrical stageequipment, including a dragon, based on a local tale, they will use the most powerful magical tools available - their minds - with two exceptions.
+For the transformation the clairvoyant has a chalice, an unlit candle, and matches.
+As the rite begins, the earth is sick and the two of the coloured robed members speak to the King.

 It is 1934, and in Liverpool a morose Gerald Sullivan is half-way down his second pint of bitter in a bar round the corner from the printing shop as his confidant arrives, carrying his own pint to the table.